03 December 2006

 There were 2 things I felt God told me before I came to this land...

-One was to meet the church that gathers in that place, and the other was to meet the legal authorities of the village, in this case, the president ...
+One was to meet the church that gathers in that place, and the other was to meet the local authorities of the village, in this case, the Mayor, who in this case happens to be the one who sold the land to Yves and Regina ...

-So, one sunday I went by myself to meet the church in a catholic building and participated in the mess... it's not realy my "style" of meeting, and there are few things I don't realy agree with, but it was ok the message... it's actually hard for me to participate in this kind of "institutional" settings, but I'm just obbeying what God put in my heart, and I trust He will do something with it :-) in the end I went to greet the priest and wanted to present myself, but he was too busy and in a hurry to go somewhere else, so I spoke with the only young girl there... she was glad to meet me I guess... actually, maybe 95% of the people on that building had more then 50 years old, and maybe 80% were widows...
+So, one sunday I went by myself to meet the church in a catholic building and participated in the mass... it's not realy my "style" of gathering as it is like a different language from mine, even though we are all christians... there are few things I don't really agree with, but I respect and the community seemed honest in their devotion... the message was ok... it's actually hard for me to participate in this kind of "institutional" settings, but I'm just obeying what God put in my heart, and I trust He will do something with it ... in the end I went to greet the priest and wanted to present myself, but he was too busy and in a hurry to go somewhere else, so I spoke with the only young girl there... she was glad to meet me I guess... actually, maybe 95% of the people on that building had more then 60 years old, and maybe 80% were widows...

-I asked for the young people of the village, but she said they don't care much about "church"... it didn't surprise me !!!
-But she told me where they hang out, so, we can go to them now :-)...
+I asked about the young people from the village, but she said they don't care much about "church"... it didn't surprise me !!!
+But she told me where they hang out, so, we can go meet them there, in "the club" ...

-The week after that I met the President as well, coz I wanted to tell him about us and about the way that is not good for our vans to pass...
-I really liked him and he seamed very interested in what we will do with the community... in the end he asked me if it was me who went to the mess on sunday and he appreciated... he said he doesn't read the Bible, but He feels good when he goes to the mess... well, he appreciates we are christians, even though he seams a bit confused still :-)
+The week after that I met the Mayor as well, Sr. Rodrigues, because I wanted to tell him about us and about the track that is not good for our vans to pass...
+I really liked him and he seamed very interested in what we will do with the community... in the end he asked me if it was me who went to the mass on sunday and he appreciated it... he said he doesn't read the Bible, but He feels good when he goes to the mass...

 We thought there was only one "river" to cross...but we found out there was more ahead :-)